doublesymmetry/react-native-track-player/docs/docs/api/functions/queue.md

 ## `load(track)`

 Replaces the current track with the supplied track or creates a track when the queue is empty.
-This feature would mainly be used by simple single track apps.

 | Param  | Type              | Description |
 |--------|-------------------|-------------|